Parameter-Efficient Transfer Learning for Microseismic Phase Picking Using a Neural Operator: Data

 The third dataset (D3) comprises 20 triggered records acquired during industrial operations in the United States.
 The monitoring array consisted of eleven three-component surface stations sampling at 500 Hz, deployed across an area of approximately 800 km$^2$.
 The dataset includes an equal proportion of local seismic events and false triggers, providing a balanced set for evaluating event discrimination performance.

-To ensure compatibility with the input dimensions required by the original PhaseNO model, seismograms from both datasets were resampled to 100 Hz and divided into 30-second segments (each comprising 3000 samples).
-The final utilized dataset comprised 1,460 waveform segments derived from approximately 650 labeled seismic triggers, representing both local and near-field events, which are typically located at least 10 km from the nearest station.
+To ensure compatibility with the input dimensions required by the original PhaseNO model, seismograms from all the datasets were resampled to 100 Hz and divided into 30-second segments (each comprising 3000 samples).
+The final utilized dataset comprised 1,460 waveform segments derived from approximately 650 labeled seismic triggers.
+These include mostly local microseismic and some near-field events (at least 10 km from the nearest station).
+Our seismic events were partitioned into five sets:

+\begin{itemize} \item Training: 100 local and 100 noise-only samples from the 9-station dataset D1, \item Validation: 50 local events from D2 and 50 noise-only samples from D1, converted to five-station graphs by randomly selecting five D1 stations to match the D2 network size, \item Testing (3 sets): \begin{itemize} \item[$\diamond$] 500 local and 500 noise-only samples from D1, \item[$\diamond$] 50 local events from D2 and 50 noise-only samples re-grouped from D1, \item[$\diamond$] 10 local and 10 false events from the 11-station dataset D3. \end{itemize} \end{itemize}

+We ensured that no waveform segment was reused across training, validation, and test partitions for either event or noise samples.
+The training set was used to re-train the model, the validation set to adjust the learning rate and early stopping, and the test set to evaluate the performance.
+To account for labeling uncertainty, we used the probability density function in the shape of a triangle with a base of 0.4 sec, centered on the analyst picks (same function used in the original paper).